-4. DON'T try to force your kiddo(s) (or pets) into poses or activities they're just not in to.
+4. DON'T try to force your kiddo, or partner, or pets into poses or activities they're just not in to.
 Not only will it stress you out, it'll make them unhappy, which makes for unhappy memories, which makes for not so great photos.
 I have lots of experience getting good images with kiddos that aren't having it - we just have to do what works for them.

 4. DO give gentle encouragement and positive feedback to your kiddos during the session (and your partner if he/she is not overly thrilled to be there)